mxlllmr/Delfi-PQ_integration_testing/README.md

 ## Results

+This project had the purpose to do an integrated test of the Delfi-PQ software.
+This was partially achieved by testing some subsystems and their response to an external input.
+The change in state was not only reported by the subsystem itself but by an external board (Arduino) as well.
+All the tests were successfuly demonstrated.

+The LED changed its state according to the user input and this was observed in both boards' feedback.
+When the the Arduino did not detect the correct change, an error was saved in a log file.
+The ADB subsystem replied in the same way as the LED, because here the alteration was not represented by an LED, but by a power bus.
+The Arduino succesfully reported correct and incorrect (not demanded or non-existing) state changes.

 - Show the python scripts running and giving prints.
 Show log file
 - Also put a log file in the repository
 - Ping errors

 ## Issues encountered

 - The connection between LaunchPad and EGSE was not always established.
+This was noticed several times, mainly after the VirtualBox was initialized.
+Sometimes the EGSE doesn't show any context menu to choose a port to connect, others it just shows a blank window.
 The only remedy was to kill the EGSE instance and rerun it until it worked.

 - The LaunchPad LED P1.0 GPIO connection burned and the LED was constantly ON when plugged in.
+This happened suddenly and without any known mistakes (like short circuiting).
 This was remedied by manually connecting/disconnecting the cable accordingly (or not) to the user input.

 ## Future changes and recommendations
-- Instead of connecting to the LED, this can be used to verify the funcionality of another Delfi-PQ subsystem

-- ?
-We need more
+- The scripts were written to analyse just one possible state change.
+This could be expanded into analysing a third for state (e.g. a blinking LED) or analysing several subsystems at once.
+In the latter, the integration testing would be more realistic, comparing it to the final complex system.
+So, several inputs could be taken into account by the same script and these changes would be reported in a *info* log file, that records every input and output.
+Any possible errors would be save in a *error* log file (like the one in this project).

+- The scripts relied on a rather 'abrupt' way to exit, with the ```CTRL+C``` command.
+This could be adapted with the UI, by creating an exit command (e.g. with ```0```).

+- The user interface that was developed relied on a terminal interaction.
+There are several GUI libraries available for python that would facilitate the integration testing of the Delfi-PQ software.
+A GUI would allow to check the Arduino feedback instantly, with a designated button, a simpler user input, and many other useful options that, in the UI, would make the user interaction complex and not efficient.
+This (future) software would enable a fast test of the subsystems and could even be adapted for future projects.